bekkopen/databasekurs/mongodb/exercises/insert-update-remove.md

     _Read about  [insert  in the docs](http://docs.mongodb.org/manual/reference/method/db.collection.insert/)._

+    _Remember that you can use plain javascript in the shell._

 2. ### Buy something for yourself
   Pretend you buy something by adding a cart consisting of an array of product `_id` elements.